elisehalen/Portfolio-Analysis/README.md

 The data fetched for this analysis comes from Yahoo Finance.

-* Adjusted Close Price
-* Return / Cumulative Return
-* Portfolio Expected Return
-* Portfolio Risk / Portfolio Standard Deviation
+* **Return / Cumulative Return** - Returns refer to the change in close or adjusted close prices, represented as a percentage.
+Cumulative returns are the aggregation of all returns prior to a specified date.

+* **Portfolio Expected Return** - This is a key metric of portfolio analysis and is a measure of how much we can expect in return for investing in portfolio stocks.
+This is calculated by multiplying the historical mean of the asset returns with the weight of the assets.

+* **Portfolio Risk / Portfolio Standard Deviation** - Risk, which is measured by the standard deviation of returns, is the second key metric in portfolio analysis.
+This gives us the level of uncertainty in how much return we can expect from a portfolio.

-* Efficient Frontier
+* **Efficient Frontier** - The Efficient Frontier is a
-* Sharpe Ratio / Maximum Sharpe Ratio
+* **Sharpe Ratio / Maximum Sharpe Ratio**
-*